M-Krilano/Supervised_Regression_Housing_Prediction/README.md

 # Supervised Regression California Housing Prediction
 Created a supervised regression model to predict housing prices of cities/groups in California
-- Extracted data from census.gov containing features such as
+- Extracted data from census.gov containing features for 2017 such as
     - Median House Value, Household Income Value, Various Race Populations, Various Age Group Populations, geolocation, etc
 - Used RMSE as performance measure
 - Visualized Data to gain Insights and to look for correlations